pivotal-mysql-ci-writer/spring-music/README.md

 #### Database drivers

-Database drivers for MySQL and Microsoft SQL Server are included in the project.
+Database driver for MySQL is included in the project.